FAQs

 -

-Fondo Oro focuses specifically on the transformative period between c.
+Fondo Oro Magazine focuses on the transformative period between c.
 1250 and 1430.
 This timeframe captures the evolution from Byzantine-influenced traditions to the naturalism of the early Renaissance.

 -

-As you walk through the galleries of early Italian painting, you'll find that around 70% of the gold-ground works were created by anonymous geniuses to whom we have given affectionate placeholder names or a “Name-of-convenience” Master of the Magdalen. -
+As you walk through the galleries of early Italian painting, you'll find that around 70% of the gold-ground works were created by anonymous masters to whom we have given affectionate placeholder names (Name-of-convenience) like Master of the Magdalen. -

 Yes.
 The website features a dedicated "Subjects" navigation that categorizes works by common themes and figures.
 This includes prevalent motifs such as the Madonna con Bambino (Madonna and Child), the Crocifissione di Cristo (Crucifixion), and the Incoronazione di Maria Vergine (Coronation of the Virgin).